History Of The Trophy Cup Sprint Car Race

 The Trophy Cup organization has supported the Make-A-Wish Foundation each year and every penny of entry fees is given to the cause.
 Additional activities such as a golf tournament, auction, and other activities add to the huge amount that has been donated to the very worthy cause.

-This year’s check to Make-A-Wish will push the total given to the organization to $2,000,000.
+Even without an event, the Make-A-Wish Foundation was given $100,000 last year, bringing the total to $2,100,000.
 The entire event is possible only through many volunteers supporting the Cup as well as the outstanding support from the host track, Tulare Thunderbowl.

-You are attending the 26th annual of one of the most talked about racing events in the country.
-Enjoy the Trophy Cup as top teams battle for the important points to see which one of the talented group becomes the 2019 Cup champion.
+You are attending the 27th Annual of one of the most talked about racing events in the country.
+Enjoy the Trophy Cup as top teams battle for the important points to see which one of the talented group becomes the 27th Cup champion.
 There is no other event like the Trophy Cup and your attendance helps make it all possible.